Criminal Justice B.S.

 In addition to the courses listed above, all CJ majors must also take Introduction to Psychology (PSYC100) and Introduction to Sociology (SOCI101).
 These courses satisfy general education requirements but are specifically designated by the major.

 These courses are selected with input from an academic advisor and serve to help a student explore or prepare for a particular career.
 Many students use this as an opportunity to develop a minor or an area of concentration in another discipline to complement their CJ course work.
 Popular minors for the CJ major include psychology, sociology and political science.
 There is no foreign language requirement for the CJ degree.
-However, students are strongly encouraged to take some courses in foreign language and many use those courses to satisfy some of the credits in Career Component.
+However, students are strongly encouraged to take some courses in foreign language.
 Students should work with their academic advisors to select courses that will help them to develop an area of expertise that will prepare them to compete in their chosen professional area.